dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

    -  `ack_p=0`: for this you only have to enable pipe 1.
       No other pipe should be enabled.

-   - `ack_p=1`: for this you will have to enable both pipe 0 and pipe 1.
+   - `ack_p=1`: as the NRF data sheet states, for ack'd pipes you need both pipe 1 enabled as well as pipe 0 (for the ack replies).

-      This is used by a test `1-one-way-ack.c` which sends a 4 byte value back and forth between the client and the server.
+     This config is used by a test `1-one-way-ack.c` which sends a 4 byte value back and forth between the client and the server.

-   - After you implement these and swap in your `nrf_init`, all the tests should still pass.
+   - After you implement these and delete the call to `staff_nrf_init` all the tests should still pass.
 (We discuss common bugs and what they look like at the end of Part 1.)

-Cheat code:
-   - If you get stuck you can use `nrf_dump` to print the values we set the device too and make sure you set them to the same thing.
-     It should be the case that if you change default values that both still agree!

-NOTE:
+Common Mistake:

    - If you've finished init (and your dump matches the staff), but you can't tx/rx/ack anything, make sure you're setting the CE pin correctly (it's a GPIO pin, so you have to control it manually)

 #### Two key helpers: use these.